obonaventure/cnp3/book/transport/principles.rst

    Alternating bit protocol : Receiver FSM

 .. note:: Dealing with corrupted segments

-.. comment:: what happened to the final sentence of the paragraph below?

  The receiver FSM of the Alternating bit protocol discards all segments that contain an invalid CRC.
 This is the safest approach since the received segment can be completely different from the segment sent by the remote host.
-Some mig
+A receiver should not attempt at extracting information from a corrupted segment because it cannot know which portion of the segment has been affected by the error.

 The figure below illustrates the operation of the alternating bit protocol.